image-js/image-js-docs/docs/Features/Filters/subtract.md

 [Check options and parameters of subtract method](https://image-js.github.io/image-js-typescript/classes/Mask.html#subtract 'github.io link')

-Method called `subtract`, as the name suggests, takes another mask and makes a subtraction between each respective bit of the mask.
+Method called `subtract`, as the name suggests, takes another Image(or Mask) and makes a subtraction between each respective bit.
 It works like this:

 ```ts